Excursion destinations in the Salzburg region

 - Admission to the Celtic Village on the Dürrnberg

-- Admission to the Celtic Museum in the town of Hallein
+- reduced admission to the Celtic Museum in the city of Hallein

-- Admission to the Silent Night Museum in Hallein
+- reduced admission to the Silent Night Museum

 City of Salzburg (ca. 66 km)